 Our latest workshops include:

-Starting Programming for Absolute Beginners – This Scratch workshop aims to introduce programming concepts and help you reason systematically – designed for students who have no prior coding/programming experience.
+Starting Programming for Absolute Beginners – A Scratch workshop aiming to introduce programming concepts and help you reason systematically – designed for students who have no prior coding/programming experience.

-Check out the latest schedule and book your place online.
+Check out the latest TechSkills schedule and book your place online.
+(Currently postponed)

-There are three specialist categories – major applications in each category are displayed below:
+There are four specialist categories – major applications in each category and workstation locations are displayed below:

 - Adobe Creative Cloud